TheTerminalator/sys6018-competition-house-prices/README.md

 Github Coordinator - Manage github repository and all corresponding files.
 Team Organizer - Manage team meeting times, structure of meetings, and time management.
-Data Cleaner - Identify and replace missing values in data sets Parametric - Create a parametric linear model to use as a submission on Kaggle Code Commenter - make sure code is thoroughly commented
+Data Cleaner - Identify and replace missing values in data sets Parametric - Create a parametric model to use as a submission on Kaggle Code Commenter - make sure code is thoroughly commented

 Sai Prasanth
-Data Cleaner - Identify and replace missing values in data sets Data Exploration - Explore relationships among variables and identify important variables Non Parametric - Create a non-parametric linear model to use as a submission on Kaggle Code Commenter - make sure code is thoroughly commented
+Data Cleaner - Identify and replace missing values in data sets Data Exploration - Explore relationships among variables and identify important variables Non Parametric - Create a non-parametric model to use as a submission on Kaggle Code Commenter - make sure code is thoroughly commented